eBay

-Transacting Promptly (continued)
+Transacting Promptly

 Several options are available to buyers or sellers that are tired of waiting for their trading partner to perform.
 If you find yourself in such a situation, follow the steps outlined below.